 Château Gaillard, a family story

-The latest in a long line of winegrowers, Sébastien Gutty proudly defends the colours of Beaujolais on the 12-hectare Château Gaillard estate in the commune of Villié-Morgon.
+The latest in a long line of winemakers, Sébastien Gutty proudly represents the Beaujolais region at the 12-hectare Château Gaillard estate in the village of Villié-Morgon.

-Château Gaillard Open daily from 1 April to 31 December, 10am to 5pm,
+Château Gaillard Open daily from 1 April to 31 December, from 10am to 5pm,

 www.chateaugaillard.com